nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-04-10-nsm5-install.md

 **Window**

 Outside:
 On the outside of the window it is best to use a Ubiquiti wall/window mount.
+The suction cup is not recommended for long-term installs.

 ![window outside](/assets/images/nsm5/window-cup-outside.jpg)